Winning Party in the Next US Presidential Election Betting

 Other interesting, though far from guaranteed, predictors include the bizarre rule that whichever candidate sells the most masks at Halloween will triumph, and the regularity with which rare flip-flop county Vigo, Indiana seems to pick a winner.

 These kind of historical trends and quirks are useful if you don't want to get bogged down in the serious statistical analyses that make mathematically minded pundits like Nate Silver so successful.

-Or you can back the gender of the next president, useful if you're betting early and can't decide if Hilary Clinton or Elizabeth Warren will lead the Democrat line.
+Or you can back the gender of the next president, useful if you're betting early and can't decide if Kamala Harris or Elizabeth Warren will lead the Democrat line.

-Bet NZ$10, Get NZ$30 in Free Bets Promo Code: 30FB
+Deposit NZ$10, Get NZ$30 in Free Bets Promo Code: 30FB

-Bet NZ$20, Get a NZ$20 Free Bet
+Deposit NZ$10, Get a NZ$20 Free Bet